o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/development/node-libraries.md

    };
    ```

-1. After you declare the library, reflect it\.
-The following example is from `Debug.cpp`\.
+1. After you declare the library, reflect it.
+The following example is from `Debug.cpp`.

    ```
    void Debug::Reflect(AZ::ReflectContext* reflection)